ANIMALS AND ENGLISH

 • Some frogs live in trees.

-• Because red and orange are usually considered to be 'warning signs' so will warn off predators.
+• Red and orange are usually considered to be 'warning signs' so will warn off predators.

 • Predators are birds, fish and reptiles and humans.